-Traditional IRA - Definition
+Traditional IRA - Explained

 If you still have questions or prefer to get help directly from an agent, please submit a request.

 We’ll get back to you as soon as possible.

 - Professionalism & Career Development

 Law, Transactions, & Risk Management

 Government, Legal System, Administrative Law, & Constitutional Law Legal Disputes - Civil & Criminal Law Agency Law HR, Employment, Labor, & Discrimination Business Entities, Corporate Governance & Ownership Business Transactions, Antitrust, & Securities Law Real Estate, Personal, & Intellectual Property Commercial Law: Contract, Payments, Security Interests, & Bankruptcy Consumer Protection Insurance & Risk Management Immigration Law Environmental Protection Law Inheritance, Estates, and Trusts

 Table of ContentsWhat is a Traditional IRA?How Does a Traditional IRA Work?Traditional IRAs and 401(k)s or Other Employer PlansTraditional IRA DistributionsTraditional IRAs versus Other IRA Types

 A traditional IRA (individual retirement account) is a retirement savings strategy that offers tax deductions or tax advantages to employees.
 In a traditional IRA plan, employees or individuals can do investment with their pre-tax income, that is, an individual can invest for future purpose which is tax-deferred.
 The Employee Retirement Income Security Act of 1974 created the traditional IRA in the United States.
 Since its creation, this retirement savings plans has offered tax benefits to individuals because the IRS does not require any tax payment on this plan until the beneficiary withdraws from the plan at a due time.
 A retirement saver can open a traditional IRA through a brokerage firm, a local bank, mutual fund company or through a financial advisor.